ishais123/time-service/README.md

 git tag <tag value>
 git push -f origin main --tags <tag value>

-// It will trigger the Pipeline using webhook
+// It will trigger the Pipeline using webhook.
 // if you use different jenkins server, you must change the webhook URL to your jenkins server URL

 ```